-The full committee is selected by the end of the third term.
-The Doctoral Dissertation Committee approves the Doctoral Dissertation proposal before it goes to the IRB and assists the student in the research and writing of the study.
 Normally, all three members will have completed an earned Ed.D. or Ph.D.
 Occasionally, however, one of the three may not have completed an earned doctorate, but be an individual who has documented special expertise germane to the proposed study.
 One external committee member may be selected, assuming such individuals meet the requirements for working with doctoral-level students.
 The committee chair and committee members must be approved by the Associate Vice President for Graduate Affairs, or his/her designee.
+The full committee is seleted by the end of the third term.
+The Doctoral Dissertation Committee approves the Doctoral Dissertation proposal before it goes to the IRB and assists the student in the research and writing of the study.
 Normally, the student's project has received approval by the dissertation committee, the Proposal Research Application Committee, and the IRB no later than the end of the sixth term in the program.

 Specific work on the project, beyond definition, development of the proposed research design, and the review and analysis of relevant historic and contemporary research and scholarship, may NOT begin until the IRB has approved the study.

 It is anticipated that the majority of students will have completed their doctoral dissertation by the end of their second year in the program.
 Students who do not complete the study within this time frame will continue to enroll for one graduate credit hour for each additional term necessary to complete the study.
 The study must be completed within five years after admission into the program.
-The data, review of literature, and committee assignments require significant revisions when the student takes longer than five years to complete the coursework and dissertation.